2021–22 TaiwanBeer HeroBears season

-The 2021–22 TaiwanBeer HeroBears season was the franchise's 1st season, its first season in the T1 League.
-The HeroBears were coached by Yang Chih-Hao in his first year as their head coach, with Ha Hsiao-Yuan as their general manager.
+The 2021–22 TaiwanBeer HeroBears season was the franchise's first season, its first season in the T1 League.

+The HeroBears were coached by Yang Chih-Hao in his first year as their head coach.
+On September 8, 2021, the HeroBears hired Ha Hsiao-Yuan as their general manager.

 Draft

-The HeroBears did not select any players on 2021 T1 League draft.
+The HeroBears did not select any players in the 2021 T1 League draft.